 The pH of your water supply plays a critical role in selecting the right combination of chemical products to use in the car wash.

 For example, most car washes rely on municipal water supplies that tend to be in the 8 to 9 pH range.
-Water with large amounts of dissolved minerals and or a high pH can affect how well low pH foam detergents work, reduce foam levels and result in a dirtier car.
+Water with high mineral content and or a high pH can affect how well low pH foam detergents work.
+It can reduce foam levels and result in a dirtier car.

-Water high in dissolved minerals, however, has a higher surface tension than other types of water making it easier for droplets to blow off the surface of the vehicle—resulting in a drier car.
+Water high in mineral content, however, has a higher surface tension than other types of water.
+That makes it easier for droplets to blow off the surface of the vehicle—resulting in a drier car.

-Make it a point to understand what’s in your water because it will make it easier to match the performance specifications of the chemical products you use and produce cleaner, drier cars.
+Make it a point to understand what’s in your water.
+It will make it easier to match the performance specifications of the chemical products you use and produce cleaner, drier cars.

 The Role of Drying Agents